-Climate-neutral energy carriers will increasingly replace fossil resources
+4. Climate-neutral energy carriers are increasingly replacing fossil resources

 What is needed is cooperation on equal terms between industrialised, emerging and developing countries.
 Europe is primarily counting on Africa.
-Millions of new jobs can be created there in the green energy sector, in industry, as well as in agriculture and forestry.
-The resulting economic momentum leads to development and slowing of population growth.
-Finally, this is fully in line with the United Nations’ 2030 Agenda for Sustainable Development.
+Millions of new jobs can be created there in the green energy sector, in industry as well as in agriculture and forestry.
+The economic momentum leads to more development and an end to population growth.
+Fully in line with the 2030 Agenda for Sustainable Development of the United Nations.